General Travel Tips

 Pack at least 2 outfits and hygiene essentials in your carry-on.
 There is a low possibility your luggage may get misplaced during travel.
 You will get your luggage back; however it may take a day or two.
 Just be prepared.
 If you are going to a third world country- pack travel toilet paper!

 There will be a lot of walking, so bring shoes that you wouldn’t mind getting dirty.
 Comfort is more important than appearance—make sure you pack shoes and clothes you are comfortable in.
 More often than not, the people are just thrilled that you are there and don’t pay attention to what you are wearing.
 Suggestion: Ladies, leave the heels at home.

 Bring a good camera with plenty of memory, and take lots of pictures.
 You want to cherish these memories, and a picture is worth a thousand words.
 Pictures show the true experience of your trip, and even if you take a thousand, months later you’ll wish you would have taken more.

-Keep a journal.
-It will be hard remember all of the details of your trip once you leave.
+Write in your AYC journal.
+It will be hard to remember all of the details of your trip once you leave.
 Your trip journal will allow you to relive the whole experience when reading it later.
 This will be one of your greatest keepsakes from your trip.
 At the end of the journey, you can have everyone sign it.
 You will have great memories to cherish and the majority of them will be in your journal.